 - Good agricultural potential

 In this 16th century barn we will be installing a 20HL brew house, which we will name The River, several conditioning tanks and a canning line.
 In time a tap room.
-Most tanks will be able to hold two brews from the brew house – but there is the head height to install triple brew FV’s; a few will be single fillers.
+Most tanks will be able to hold two brews from the brew house – but there is the head height to install triple brew FV’s (fermentation vessels); a few will be single fillers.
 We’ve also got a 19th-century side barn; which we have been calling The Ruin for our wood barreling division.
 The Ruin will start life as a koelschip, a couple of 35HL foudres and 24 oak barrels.
-These two buildings (320m2 + 125m2) should be enough to get started and if we hit our first-year target we will make 2,200hL (220,000litres) or half a million 440ml cans of beer!
+These two buildings (320m2 + 125m2) should be enough to get started and if we hit our first-year target we will make 2,200 hL (220,000 litres) or half a million 440ml cans of beer!
 The tap room element we will do once we’re rolling and if there is enough demand.
 We’re pretty remote.

 We worked every room…

-Throughout the past year we went and bothered, heckled, introduced ourselves to anyone in the industry who would listen, talk and show us round their breweries.
+Throughout the past year we went and bothered, heckled and introduced ourselves to anyone in the industry who would listen, talk and show us round their breweries.
 We asked how others had set up and what they would do differently if starting over.
-We asked drinkers and bloggers what seems relevant in the UK beer scene and we attended lots and lots of beery events and we spammed every festival we could reach with stickers and coasters, we reached out to bottle shops, bars and pubs and quizzed distro firms and suppliers.
+We asked drinkers and bloggers what seems relevant in the UK beer scene.
+We attended lots and lots of beer events and we spammed every festival we could reach with stickers and coasters.
+We contacted bottle shops, bars and pubs and quizzed distribution firms and suppliers.

 Our head brewer Bates did a few brews at Fonta Flora in North Carolina, and Scratch in Illinois.
 He got some good hangs in with Jester King, Trillium and Birds Fly South.
 We also worked the room in London Craft Beer Festival, Bristol Craft Beer Festival and had some amazing beers at some of the Lost & Grounded summer sessions.